b-fuhrer/sfind/README.md

 # sfind
-Simple, fast and efficient substring find for the command line.
+Simple, fast and efficient substring find tool for the command line.